-EN308SP American Literature: 20th Century (3) (SPS)
+EN308SP American Literature: 20th Century (3) (Online)

 Examines 20th century American literature as a means of understanding 20th century America.
 Students will read literature in a chronological sequence beginning with "The Outcasts of Poker Flat" by Bret Harte and ending with To Kill a Mockingbird by Toni Morrison.
 Students will study local color, regionalism, naturalism, and other major literary movements of 20th century America, including those involving ethnicity and gender.
 Students will read short stories, poetry, and at least four novels.
-School of Professional Studies
+Online Course